Is There a Dimmer Outlook Ahead for RLX Technology Inc. (RLX)?

 China Renaissance, on the other hand, stated in their research note that they expect to see RLX reach a price target of $30.
 The rating they have provided for RLX stocks is “Buy” according to the report published on February 22nd, 2021.

-Volatility was left at 6.36%, however, over the last 30 days, the volatility rate increased by 7.81%, as shares sank -4.70% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +11.70% upper at present.
+Volatility was left at 6.65%, however, over the last 30 days, the volatility rate increased by 8.90%, as shares surge +12.03% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +16.13% upper at present.

 Stock Fundamentals for RLX